Getting your New Mexico property and casualty license is the first step toward becoming a P&C insurance agent in New Mexico.

 Fingerprint-Based Background Check Fee: $44 via Gemalto

 Application Fee: $30 + $5.60 transaction fee via the NIPR

 Insurance Pre-license Education Course Fee: $139 via Kaplan

 How long does it take to process a property and casualty insurance license application in New Mexico?

-This process typically takes one to five business days.
+It will take up to one to five business days for you to become an insurance agent.
 You’ll receive an email once the New Mexico OSI reviews your application.

 Can I get a temporary property and casualty insurance agent license in New Mexico?

 Yes.
 The New Mexico Superintendent of Insurance may issue a temporary insurance producer license to an individual for a period not to exceed 180 days without requiring an exam.
 This is intended for use when extenuating circumstances exist that require a designee to substitute for the producer (e.g., an active agent or broker’s death or induction into active military duty).